mlk-713/cs766_project/index.md

 ## Motivation

-  At its core this problem encompasses fundamentals of computer vision such as edge detection and object identification while also providing a simple foundation for exploring more complex topics as time allows.
-As an example, we might improve our program’s design by adding some form of consideration for the physics that govern one stick’s behavior when another stick is removed.
+  We primarily decided on this project because we thought it would be a fun, easily understandable problem to approach.
+It also felt like the game of pick-up sticks could naturally be extended to the more important problems.
+For example, clearing rubble in search and rescue shares the importance of minimal disturbance while removing items.
+Furthermore, while researching possible approaches we learned that most, if not all, related research on the topic is based on machine learning techniques.
+Thus it was enticing to think we were pursuing a novel approach to this type of problem.

 ## Approach
-  This objective is similar to that of a well known problem, bin picking.
-In bin picking, the objective is to identify objects in a bin and retrieve them.
-The differences between pick-up sticks and bin picking include the need to remove objects without interfering with other objects, and determining the order in which you need to retrieve the objects.
-There were little to no previous research in the area of pick-up sticks, and we decided to approach this problem algorithmically rather than using a machine learning process because of the lack of good training datasets.
+  The objective of our project is similar to that of a well known problem, bin picking.
+In bin picking, the goal is to identify objects in a bin and how to best retrieve them.
+The key difference between pick-up sticks and bin picking is the need to remove objects without interfering with other objects.
+As mentioned above, most bin picking technology is based in machine learning.
+So, it is likely that we could have readily adapted existing machine learning approaches to our problem.
+However, we decided to instead pursue an algorithm based approach since it seemed to be unexplored and we were not up to the task of creating a large enough dataset for machine learning techniques.

-  The first steps will certainly be to create datasets to test and refine our algorithm.
-Next, we need to process the image and develop a way to recognize the individual sticks that make up a pile.
-From there, we need to get other features of the pile such as the points where sticks overlap.
-Finally, we need to output the order of sticks from the ones on top to the bottom.
-Finally, we looked into factoring in load bearing sticks.
+  With this in mind we split the design into three key components.
+First, we had to identify sticks and the points at which sticks overlap.
+Second, we need to determine which stick is on top of the other at said overlap points.
+Third, using all these features, we needed to create a digraph to represent the pile of sticks and compute a topological order.
+Completing these three components would be synonomous with completing the project, and this understanding helped us keep a steady pace while implementing our design.

 ## Implementation
   Our first step was to create a collection of images to use for the project.
 We started by experimenting with a few different backgrounds, but eventually settled on just using a simple black paper background.
 Once that was decided, we positioned a camera above the scene and captured multiple sample images without changing its position.
 The images captured this way were zoomed out farther than desired, so we then cropped them all to better focus on the region of interest while keeping them all the same size.
 Of these images, we will use the following image as a running example throughout our explanation of our implementation, and include other examples in the [gallery](https://github.com/mlk-713/cs766_project/edit/gh-pages/index.md#gallery).